sofroniewn/awesome-bioimage-analysis-challenges/README.md

 *Challenges for Cryo EM and Cryo ET data*

--[SHREC 2021](https://www.shrec.net/cryo-et/) - Localization and classification of biological particles in simulated cryo-electron tomogram volumes.
+- [SHREC 2021](https://www.shrec.net/cryo-et/) - Localization and classification of biological particles in simulated cryo-electron tomogram volumes.

 ---